ditlef9/python-nextjs-postgresql-devsecops-gcp/user-feedback-form/README.md

 1. **Introduction**

+2. **Creating app**<br>
-2. **Creating app** - Create a new application locally and push it to Github.
+Create a new application locally and push it to Github.<br>
+📌 Activity: Follow a checklist to create and push your application to GitHub.
+Afterward, note any challenges and how you solved them.<br>

-3. **Setup GCP Infrastructure** - Setup a GCP project, service account, bucket and the Cloud Run application.
+3. **Setup GCP Infrastructure**
+Setup a GCP project, service account, bucket and the Cloud Run application.<br>
+📌 Activity: Draw a simple diagram showing how these components interact.

-4. **DevSecOps Integration** - Integrate Github repository with Snyk.
-What is the benefits and drawbacks of using 'latest'?
+4. **DevSecOps Integration** <vr
+Integrate Github repository with Snyk.
+What is the benefits and drawbacks of using 'latest'?<br>
+5. 📌 Reflection: What are the benefits and drawbacks of using 'latest' in dependencies?

-5. **Creating the Form** - First create the form, then we will add const for the form, feedback, handle form input change and submit.
-Can you add validation for the email address?
+5. **Creating the Form**<br>
+First, create the form, then add constants for the form, feedback, handle input changes, and submit.<br>
+📌 Activity: Implement email validation for the form.
+Why is input validation important for security?

-6. **Styling the form** - Add CSS to the form.
-Can you add icons to the feedback boxes?
+6. **Styling the form**<br>
+Add CSS to the form.<br>
+📌 Activity: Add icons to feedback boxes and reflect on how they improve user experience.

+7. **Bucket Integration**<br>
-7. **Bucket Integration** - We will build the api that handles form submit which has a bucket integration.
+Build the API that handles form submission with bucket integration.<br>
+📌 Reflection: What are some security risks when integrating with cloud storage, and how can they be mitigated?

+8. **Email Integration**<br>
-8. **Email Integration** - Add email notification when someone sends the form.
+Add email notification when someone submits the form.<br>
+📌 Activity: Implement email notifications and consider how to prevent spam abuse.

-9. **Security Command Center** - Demo for securing our Google Cloud Environment.
+9. **Security Command Center**<br>
+Demo securing our Google Cloud Environment.<br>
+📌 Activity: Identify one security risk in your GCP setup using Security Command Center and find a way to mitigate it.

-10. **Congratulations and Learning Tip** - Reflection activity with spam bots and using latest.
+10. **Congratulations and Learning Tip**<br>
+📌 Reflection: How do spam bots exploit web forms, and what steps can be taken to prevent them?

 11. **Quiz**